What is Law?: Course Fees 2025, Subjects, Top Colleges, Admissions

 Yes, you can study law after 12th, by pursuing 5 year integrated LLB course, right after completing your schooling and scoring well in class 12th exam.

-Law admissions at a majority of colleges and universities in India are done on the basis of entrance exams.
-Most of the law entrance exams conducted for admission in UG-level law courses evaluate candidates on the basis of their aptitude/ knowledge in subjects such as General Knowledge, English, Mathematics (Numerical Ability), Logical Reasoning, and Legal Aptitude.
+Law admissions at a majority of colleges and universities in India are done based on entrance exams.
+Most of the law entrance exams conducted for admission in UG-level law courses evaluate candidates based on their aptitude/ knowledge in subjects such as General Knowledge, English, Mathematics (Numerical Ability), Logical Reasoning, and Legal Aptitude.

 Entrance Exams |